CartoDB/mobile-sdk/docs/guides/01-getting-started.md

 #### Registering your App

-You must register all your mobile apps under your CARTO.com account settings.
+You **must register all your mobile apps** under your CARTO.com account settings.
 You'll get the **mobile app license code**, which is needed for your app code.
 There are no limits how many apps you can register, and every platform (also Xamarin iOS and Xamarin Android) is regarded as separate app and needs separate registration.

 You can find detailed instructions on [API Keys page](/docs/carto-engine/mobile-sdk/API-keys/)

 ### Android app

-1) Add the following to the `build.gradle` of your project:
+1) **Install SDK** by adding the following to the `build.gradle` of your project:

   {% highlight groovy %}